patrick-seafield/network-project2/README.txt

 The ftserver executable will be created in the local directory.

 EXTRA CREDIT!

 - ftserver can handle 8 incoming connections concurrently.
 It calls fork() to launch a child process and handle the connection.

+- ftserver serves files as binary files, so non-text files can be transferred.